Are There Different Types Of Cognitive Therapy?

 System Desensitization Therapy

-System desensitization therapy is a type of cognitive therapy that helps to treat those with phobias.
+System desensitization therapy is a type of cognitive therapy that helps to treat a broad range of phobias.
 People who are managing extreme fears will be able to benefit from this type of therapy.
-Cognitive treatment is all about changing your cognition so that you can eliminate your fear response.
-Cognitive patients are taught to eliminate their feelings of fear and anxiety by using various relaxation techniques.
+Cognitive treatment is all about changing your cognition so that you can eliminate your fear response and negative belief about something specific.
+Cognitive patients are taught to eliminate their feelings of fear and anxiety by using various relaxation techniques, reducing the negative impact of exposure.

 Learning how to breathe and relax your mind is an important part of this cognitive therapy.
 Certain breathing techniques are going to be very beneficial.
 Cognitive patients who can make use of these techniques properly will be able to reduce their fear levels and feel more natural when exposed to what they fear over time.
 For many cognitive patients, this type of therapy has been able to eliminate their fears.